briancribb/STRPG-world-atlas/README.md

 This one is newer, and it's almost finished.
 It's more user-friendly, and it's going to have some documentation that will tell the user what the hell I'm doing with the whole thing.
 This time the map is made with <a href="http://svgjs.com/">SVGJS</a>, and I'm pretty happy with the way it's responding at different sizes.
 I'm currently using a big data object with setters and getters as a sort of data store, but I want to learn Redux so I'll probably toss that in later.

 Another improvement is the use of <a href="https://goodies.pixabay.com/javascript/auto-complete/demo.html">JavaScript Autocomplete</a>, which I picked up on [plainJS](https://plainjs.com/).
 It's simple, easy to use, and I highly recommend it.

-## Other Versions
-After I'm done with React, I'm going to make this thing again in VueJS and then Angular.